King Edward Bay Water System

 If BIM identifies a leak, every effort will be taken to contact the property owner.
 If the property owner cannot be contacted, water will be turned off at the property.

-The annual water charge for King Edward Bay is $700.
+The annual water charge for King Edward Bay is $800 as per the King Edward Bay Water Rates Bylaw No. 516, 2020.
 This amount entitles each property owner to use up to 7,200 gallons of water per month.
+The annual rate for non-connected properties within the system boundaries is $500.

 Water meters are read only during the summer months, on or about the first of the month from May through September.
 Each household’s water consumption is measured, and consumption which exceeds 7,200 gallons per month during the months of June, July, August and September will be charged at the following rates: